Asia Regional Resilience to a Changing Climate (ARRCC)

 Working in partnership with the World Bank and DFID on the UK aid-funded ARRCC programme.

-The Met Office is working in partnership with the World Bank and the UK’s Department for International Development (DFID) on the UK aid-funded ARRCC programme.
+The Met Office is working in partnership with the World Bank and the UK’s Foreign, Commonwealth and Development Office (FCDO) on the UK aid-funded ARRCC programme.
 The four-year programme, which started in 2018, aims to strengthen weather forecasting systems across Asia.
 The programme will deliver new technologies and innovative approaches to help vulnerable communities use weather warnings and forecasts to better prepare for climate-related shocks.

 Asia is highly vulnerable to natural disasters and this vulnerability is expected to increase.
 The ARRCC programme will target the most vulnerable countries in the region, primarily Bangladesh, Pakistan, Nepal and Afghanistan, and will deliver: